 “I trust you to be discreet”

-The assistant only uses the information that you’ve shared for the purposes that it was shared.
+The chatbot only uses the information that you’ve shared for the purposes that it was shared.
 It will not use this information in the future, for example, to prohibit you from being approved for a loan.